AminDevelopers/color-flipper/README.md

 🌈 **Color Flipper Background 🎨**

-Instantly change the background color with beautiful interfaces!
+Instantly change the background color !
 Explore the magic of two buttons for random color generation in both RGBA and Hex codes. 🚀✨

 Feel free to customize it according to your style and preferences!